 At the heart of Putin's global ambitions is the Russian Navy which, like other navies, is perceived to be the most effective means of projecting global power.
 During World War One and World War Two, Germany attempted to choke off Britain's Atlantic supply lines in an effort to destroy the war effort.
-Similarly, during the Cold War the Soviet Navy focused on submarine operations with the same objective; to strangle Europe.
+Similarly, during the Cold War the

+Soviet Navy focused on submarine operations with the same objective; to strangle Europe.
 Today, Putin's maritime strategy is no different.
 The Russian fleet has been expanding in numbers whilst simultaneously evolving its capabilities with new, effective submarines and surface ships coming into service.
-Both are equipped with long range surface to surface as well as antiship missiles, some of which are/will be hypersonic.
+Both are equipped with long range surface to surface as well as anti-ship missiles, some of which are/will be hypersonic.
 The deployment of hypersonic anti-ship missiles will shift the balance of power away from Western navies until effective battlefield lasers come into service.
 The Russians have always been imaginative in their weapons development.
 A perfect example of this is the modified Belgorod submarine.
 This is an extensively modified Oscar II class (shown in the top image) adapted to become the longest strategic submarine ever built.
 Classified as a special operations submarine, the Belgorod possesses a multitude of capabilities including her manned deep sea 300 foot Losharik submarine (otherwise known as Project 10831) to gather intelligence and/or cut communications cables.
-It is also capable of launching special forces teams whilst simultaneously carrying six of the new Status 6 long range nuclear attack drones.
-However, the one downside to this craft is it's relatively high noise signature due to the outdated exposed propellers which consequently makes it susceptible to detection from Western hydrophones.
+It is also capable of launching Special Forces teams whilst simultaneously carrying six of the new Status 6 long range nuclear attack drones.
+However, the one downside to this craft is its relatively high noise signature due to the outdated exposed propellers which consequently makes it susceptible to detection from Western hydrophones.

-The above diagrams show the Typhoon class submarine (top), until recently the largest submarine ever built, compared to the newly modified special operations submarine Belgorod with its deep diving passenger submersible

-Undersea cables are a vulnerable element of both Britain and Americas National critical infrastructure carrying some 95% of the nations international communications.
-As such it seems that the Losharik which is designed to operate at depths of 1000m, has been designed to cut or attach intelligence gathering devices to cables as they descend and ascend from the continental shelf around the Atlantic (as it does not have the diving depth to descend to the deep ocean floors).
+The above diagrams show the Typhoon class submarine (top), until recently the largest submarine ever built, compared to the newly modified special operations submarine Belgorod with its deep diving passenger submersible has been designed to cut or attach intelligence gathering devices to cables as they descend and ascend from the continental shelf around the Atlantic (as it does not have the diving depth to descend to the deep ocean floors).
 The obvious counter measures required, will be arrays of listening devices along the edge of the continental shelf, coupled with patrols provides by Hunter Killer Subs and large long endurance drones.
 All of which will require significant investment.
 Another game changing submarine is the Khabarovsk class currently in production.
 These are an entirely different animal.
 They are based on the designs of the new and highly effective Borei class ballistic missile subs.
 These are the quietest submarines in Russian service.
-Khabarovsk will be one of four Project 08951 nuclear subs equipped with six Status-6 nuclear powered drones.
+Khabarovsk will be one of four Project 08951 subs equipped with six Status-6 nuclear powered drones.
 Aside from being long range, these drones are also designed to evade ballistic missile defences in NATO carrier groups and littoral cities and can be used as a second strike revenge weapon.
 This new class of strategic nuclear delivery systems will inevitably require new defensive countermeasures along Western coastlines, especially where major cities border the sea.
 The obvious counter measures will be based on networks of early warning underwater listening devices and capture torpedoes laid on the seabed that can be activated to intercept the incoming Status 6 drones well away from the coast.
-Additionally, an effective long range coastal detection system would have the advantage of releasing the limited number of Nuclear attack submarines Britain possesses for offensive operations.
+Additionally, an effective long range coastal detection system would have the advantage of releasing the limited number of nuclear attack submarines Britain possesses for offensive operations.
 The inclusion of squadrons comprising of small independent conventional subs and drones would only enhance the capability a continental shelf/coastal defence network.